smart-on-fhir/health-cards/docs/index.md

 ### Determining keys and service endpoints from a JWKS file

-Issuers MUST publish keys as JSON Web Key Sets; Verifiers MAY publish keys as JSON Web Key Sets.
+Issuers MUST publish keys as JSON Web Key Sets (see [RFC7517](https://tools.ietf.org/html/rfc7517#section-5)); Verifiers MAY publish keys as JSON Web Key Sets.
 Given a JWKS URL, any participant can dereference the URL to identify:

 * **Encryption keys** used for key agreement when performing `ECDH-ES` encryption.
 Encryption keys can be identified as entries in the `.keys[]` array whose `.alg` is `"ECDH-ES"` and `use` is `enc`.
 * **Signing keys** used for `ES256` signatures.
 Signing keys can be identified as entries in the `.keys[]` array whose `.alg` is `"ES256"`  and `use` is `sig